pyGuru123/Python-Games/Tetris/README.md

 Controls:
 * Use Left arrow key to move left and Right arrow key to move right.
 * Use Space key to rotate TetraMinos
+* Press P to pause or unpause the game

 ## Contributing